avargasv/ContribsGH-A/PostA.md

 }
 ```
 Here we use the "external" ask pattern to communicate our REST non-actor server with an actor system
-that will soon be explained in detail.
+that we explain in detail in this section.
 We apply the pattern using the ask operator `?` to,
 precisely, ask the actor system to send the message `ReqContributorsByOrg(organization, ref)`
 to the "main actor" (represented in the message by means of its reference `ref`) and to return the response as a
 `Future` (in this case a `Future[ContributorsByOrg]`).
 Note that the first argument of the ask operator is the actor